awsdocs/aws-kms-developer-guide/doc_source/grants.md

 A *grant* is a policy instrument that allows [AWS principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) to use AWS KMS [customer master keys](concepts.md#master_keys) \(CMKs\) in cryptographic operations\.
 It also can let them view a CMK \(`DescribeKey`\) and create and manage grants\.
 When authorizing access to a CMK, grants are considered along with [key policies](key-policies.md) and [IAM policies](iam-policies.md)\.
 Grants are often used for temporary permissions because you can create one, use its permissions, and delete it without changing your key policies or IAM policies\.

-Along with [key policies](key-policies.md), which are required, and [IAM policies](iam-policies.md), which are optional, grants provide a powerful and flexible component of your access control strategy\.
-Typically, you use key policies to establish long\-term, static permissions to the CMK\.
-You use IAM policies to control access to operations that don't involve a particular CMK, such as [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html), and to describe permissions that apply to multiple CMKs or include permissions for the resources of multiple AWS services\.
-Then, to provide temporary or limited access to a CMK, use a grant\.

 Grants are commonly used by AWS services that integrate with AWS KMS to encrypt your data at rest\.
 The service creates a grant on behalf of a user in the account, uses its permissions, and retires the grant as soon as its task is complete\.
 For details about how AWS services, use grants, see [How AWS services use AWS KMS](service-integration.md) or the *Encryption at rest* topic in the service's user guide or developer guide\.

 For code examples that demonstrate how to work with grants in several programming languages, see [Working with grants](programming-grants.md)\.